 There are four commissions found in the New Testament and several in the Old Testament.
 However, the most strategic is found in Matthew 28:18-20.
 God’s plan to reach the people from every nation on earth is encapsulated within the Greek word matheteuo.
 The King James Bible translated the word as “teach all nations.”
 However, this word is more accurately translated in newer translations as “make disciples.”
 As you can see, the word teach is found twice in the text, yet the second appearance of the word is altogether different.
 The Greek word for teach is didasko, and the full definition is to learn or to teach.
 A discipling concept is also found in the second word for teach in the Great Commission.
 According to this definition, the Truth we learn has been entrusted to us so that we can teach others (Psalm 78:1-7).

-In the Great Commission, there are four verbs: go, make disciples, baptize, and teach.
-Yet only one of these verbs is imperative.
-It is the command “make disciples.”
+In the Great Commission, there are four action words: go, make disciples, baptize, and teach.
+Only one is imperative - the command to “make disciples.”
 If we are to participate in the fulfillment of this command, we must first understand exactly what Jesus meant when He said, “Go make disciples.”
 In his book Tally Ho The Fox!, Herb Hodges asks a convicting question:

 So, what is the difference between the Christianity that produced the Book of Acts and our kind of Christianity?
 At the risk of over-simplification, it is my measured opinion that the only basic difference between ‘their Christianity’ and ‘ours’ is one of strategy.
 Their strategy showed an apparent disregard for building institutions and majored almost exclusively on building individuals.
 Their strategy was one of explosion (outward) instead of implosion (inward).